vanilla/docs/content/developer/tools/building-frontend.md

 All source files __MUST__ be typescript files with an extension of `.ts` or `.tsx` and reside in the `src/scripts` directory of an addon.

 Entries __MUST__ be placed directly in the `src/scripts/entries` directory of an addon.
 Adding an entry of a given name will create an entry of that type.
-Currently 2 entries are provided by the dashboard and rich-editor addons `forum` and `admin`.
+Currently Vanilla defines 3 common entries: `forum`, `admin`, and `knowledge`.

 This means an entry for one of those sections would be one of the following files.

 - `/plugins/MY_PLUGIN/src/scripts/entries/forum.ts`
 - `/plugins/MY_PLUGIN/src/scripts/entries/admin.ts`
+- `/plugins/MY_PLUGIN/src/scripts/entries/knowledge.ts`
 - `/plugins/MY_PLUGIN/src/scripts/entries/forum.tsx`
 - `/plugins/MY_PLUGIN/src/scripts/entries/admin.tsx`
+- `/plugins/MY_PLUGIN/src/scripts/entries/knowledge.tsx`

 Every other file may be imported from one of these entries.